VladislavYVT/sat_test/README.md

 - Fine-tuning feature extraction, as they were frozen during the training of this task
 - Exploring triplet loss/architecture with more feature extractors, like adding a gray input, or rotated input
 - Investigating on a layer basis, what is active when produced similar responses in non-similar pairs
+- Figure out why SIFT didn't work (which is the highest on my list, and what I plan to do after this submission either way)